 Certifications That Actually Matter

-The certification landscape for natural latex is cluttered.
+The certification market for natural latex is cluttered.
 Here are the ones worth verifying:

 - GOLS (Global Organic Latex Standard): The gold standard for organic latex.
 Requires at least 95% certified organic raw latex by weight.
 Covers farming practices, processing, and labor.
 This is the certification to look for if "organic" matters to you.